UNSWEEB/awesome-unsw/Courses/COMP3141/tina_20t2_all.md

----
-title: Haskell and functional programming
-date: 2020-08-1 14:00:00
-categories:
-- notes
-tags:
-- Haskell
-- Functional Programming
-toc: true

----

-> Enjoy learning haskell but not only haskell.
-> <!-- more -->

 # Haskell Introduction

 In this course we use Haskell, because it is the most widespread language with good support for mathematically structured programming.